merlinblack/NigeLib/README.md

 The composer.json file allows use with composer, in which case the included autoloader should not be used - just use the composer generated one.

-Has a DB connection manager, with SQL statistics generation to come.
+Has a DB connection manager, with SQL query profiling via Aura/Sql if it is also installed.